StackVista/stackstate-docs/develop/reference/stql_reference.md

 You can switch between basic and advanced filtering by selecting **Basic** or **Advanced** under **Filter Topology** in the **View Filters** panel.

-It is always possible to switch from Basic to Advanced filtering.
+It's always possible to switch from Basic to Advanced filtering.
 The selected basic filters will be converted directly to an STQL query.
-For simple queries it is also possible to switch from Advanced to Basic filtering, however, some advanced queries are not compatible with basic filters.
+For simple queries it's also possible to switch from Advanced to Basic filtering, however, some advanced queries are not compatible with basic filters.

 * Basic filters cannot contain an inequality.
 * Basic filters do not use `=`, rather they are formatted using the `IN` operator.
 For example `name IN ("DLL_DB”)` and not `name = "DLL_DB”`.